Return to top

 🍽 Serving Suggestions

-Of course, my vegan matcha ice cream is delicious all on its own, but pairing it with toppings and other fun treats makes this extra special!
-Here are some of my favorite pairings:
+My vegan matcha ice cream is amazing on its own, but adding toppings or pairing it with other treats makes it even more exciting.
+Here are some of my favorite ways to enjoy it:

-Cookies & Baked Goods: These matcha brownies, marbled cookie brownies, healthy chocolate chip cookies, or other vegan cookies would be a delicious treat with this ice cream!
+Cookies & Baked Goods: I love pairing this ice cream with my marbled cookie brownies, or my healthy chocolate chip cookies.
+Any vegan cookies make a delicious treat alongside a scoop of this creamy matcha goodness.

 🧊 Storage Instructions